omadume/SongsCatalogueWebApp/README.md

     - Download the latest LTS version for your PC from here: https://nodejs.org/en/download

 - Start the web application:
-    - Enter in terminal: cd path/to/Take-home project
+    - Enter in terminal: cd path/to/SongsCatalogueWebApp
     - Start the web application by entering in terminal: ./mvnw spring-boot:run _(Run the backend tests by entering in the terminal: ./mvnw test)_
     - Go to the website by opening a browser application (e.g. Chrome) and entering: http://localhost:8080/login

 - To run React UI separately:
-    - Enter in terminal: cd path/to/Take-home project/frontend
+    - Enter in terminal: cd path/to/SongsCatalogueWebApp/frontend
     - Start the UI by entering in terminal: npm start
     - Go to the website by opening a browser application (e.g. Chrome) and entering: http://localhost:8081

 - To access the H2 DB:
-    - Enter in terminal: cd path/to/Take-home project
+    - Enter in terminal: cd path/to/SongsCatalogueWebApp
     - Start the web application by entering in terminal: ./mvnw spring-boot:run
     - Go to the H2 console by opening a browser application (e.g. Chrome) and entering: http://localhost:8080/h2
     - Enter login credentials which can be found in: path/to/Take-home project/src/main/resources/application.properties